ruchabhange/argocd-module/README.md

       jqPathExpressions:
         - .spec.replicas
 ```
-once you first deploy above app after required slack related config you should get notifications like below
+once you first deploy above app after required slack related config you should get notifications like below while sync is running and when sync is succeeded
 ![Folder](./argocd-notify.png)
 </details>